annotatorB/schubert_dances/README.md

 **The data of the CS-401 coursework (Applied Data Analysis) has been moved to the [branch ada-project](https://github.com/DCMLab/schubert_dances/tree/ada-project).
 The final presentation with interactive plots can be viewed [HERE](https://nbviewer.jupyter.org/github/DCMLab/schubert_dances/blob/ada-project/DataStory.ipynb).**

+# IDs

+The `metadata.tsv` includes the IDs used by Yosef Goldenberg in the column `goldenberg_id`, excluding those dances that are doublings (the files are nonetheless accessible but don't have an ID):

+* D 299 Ecossaise No. 1 = #90, D.145 Ecossaise no.1
+* D 421 Ecossaise No. 1 = #94, D.145 Ecossaise no.5
+* D 529 Ecossaise No. 3 = #93, D.145 Ecossaise no.4
+* D 790 Deutscher No. 2 = #338, D.783 German dance no. 1
+* D 977 Ecossaise No. 1 = #287, D.735 Ecossaise no.6
+* D 980b/679 Ländler No. 1  = #227, D.420 German dance no.10

 # Overview